Abbie Larkin: Youth

 Larkin represented Ireland at schoolgirl level while she attended Ringsend College.
 She progressed to the Republic of Ireland women's national under-17 football team and served as captain in their 2022 UEFA Women's Under-17 Championship qualification campaign.

 Senior

 Larkin was called up to the senior Republic of Ireland squad for the first time in February 2022, for the 2022 Pinatar Cup in Murcia.
 She required her parents' permission to miss school for the trip.
 She won her first cap on 19 February 2022 in a 1–0 defeat by Russia and appeared as a half-time substitute for Kyra Carusa in a 1–0 win over Wales.

-On 27 June 2022, Larkin scored her first goal for Ireland on the occasion of her fourth cap, in a 9–0 2023 FIFA Women's World Cup qualification – UEFA Group A win over Georgia in Gori.
+On 27 June 2022, Larkin scored her first goal for Ireland on the occasion of her fourth cap, in a 9–0 World Cup qualification win over Georgia in Gori.
 Coach Vera Pauw was impressed by Larkin's impact: "She's only 17-years-old, but I hope that everybody has seen how talented she is."

+In July 2023, Larkin was selected in the 23-woman squad for the 2023 FIFA Women's World Cup.
+She made her World Cup debut in the 1–0 loss to co-hosts Australia, coming on as a substitute for Sinead Farrelly, and in doing so, became the youngest player (male or female) to represent the Republic.
+She would go on to make two more substitute appearances, as the Republic finished bottom of their group with one point.

+On 28 October 2025, Larkin scored a 90th minute goal in the second leg of a Nations League play-off against Belgium to earn Ireland promotion to League A.

+Personal life

+One of Larkin's cousins is fellow professional footballer Daniel Kelly, who plays for Shelbourne.